FS-Driverless/Formula-Student-Driverless-Simulator/docs/custom-mapping.md

 ### From command line

-When launching the cimulator executable, add the absolute path to the map as a command line argument:
+When launching the simulator executable, add the absolute path to the map as a command line argument:

 `"$UE4_PROJECT_ROOT/FSOnline/Binaries/Linux/Blocks" FSOnline -CustomMap="<path to the custom map here>"`